myspace7164/hackers-toolbox/README.md

 SQL injection is one of the most common types of SQL vulnerabilites A03:2021-Injection is the 2021 OWASP Top 10 classification for this vulnerability

+use * to display everything inside a table within a query ; is used to end each query show databases; to show all databases

 MySQL:
-Use # to comment out rest of a line
+username root can be used to log in to MariaDB instance without providing a password use # to comment out rest of a line use -u to specify username

+Default databeses found on most instances:
+- mysql
+- information_schema
+- performance_schema
+- sys

+use <database_name>; to select database show tables; to show all available tables in used database select * from <table_name>; to show contents of table

 ### HTTP
 Code 404 given for not found errors